May 16 – June 1

 A film many years ahead of its time, this recently rediscovered labyrinth is a paranoid, boundlessly inventive take on the future with dashes of Stanley Kubrick, Kurt Vonnegut, and Philip K. Dick.

-Love blossoms between a suburban widow (Jane Wyman) and her handsome gardener (Rock Hudson) in Sirk’s sharp indictment of hypocrisy in 1950s America that served as an inspiration for Fassbinder’s Ali: Fear Eats the Soul and Haynes’s Far From Heaven.
+Love blossoms between a suburban widow (Jane Wyman) and her handsome gardener (Rock Hudson) in Sirk’s sharp indictment of hypocrisy in 1950s America that served as an inspiration for Rainer Werner Fassbinder’s Ali: Fear Eats the Soul and Todd Haynes’s Far from Heaven.

 Haynes draws from Sirk and Fassbinder in this delicate melodrama starring Julianne Moore as a housewife who discovers her husband (Dennis Quaid) is gay and forms an intimate bond with her black gardener (Dennis Haysbert).